 The task force also proposed the creation of an accreditation program and clearinghouse for wholesale distributers – a plan that was immediately supported by Food and Drug Administration – to further combat counterfeit drugs.
 The resulting accreditation program, VAWD, was established in 2004.

-Twenty-one states recognize VAWD accreditation.
+Twenty-four states recognize VAWD accreditation.
 Many of these states recognize VAWD as a means of implementing the licensing provisions of new laws, while mitigating the fiscal and operational impact on their board.

 VAWD Accreditation Process Overview